 2.3.2 Collecting Data ( from residents and passers)

 In the first iteration of the “Park-Kafi” (more detailed description in the prototype chapter), we used the Idea-Card 1 (fig 777) to document the participants' ideas for action on the street.
-We gave these cards a physical form to afford some value to the ideas that the participants exchanged for the coffee.
+We gave these ideas a physical form to afford some value to the effort that the participants exchanged for the coffee.
 The card asked specifically for the description of an imagined “Re-utilisation” for an existing parking space, be it by writing or sketching.
 They worked great for documenting the ideas, but seemed to intimidate some people, as writing and sketching about ideas did not feel as easy for them.
 After assessing the content and systematic of these idea cards, we had several learnings for the next iteration.
 Along with the aforementioned fixation on sole ideas being decremental in initialising a time-independent discussion, the fixation of the ideas on the parking space itself seemed restricting, as the discussions usually began to include the whole street.

 For the second iteration of the “Park-Kafi”, We kept the concept of our Idea-card, but widened the scope to include more surroundings.
 Furthermore, we wanted to expand the discussion taking place by giving people the ability to react to other people's ideas, and maybe initiate thinking with Questions (see fig 777).
 In hindsight, the questions asked were too suggestive, and would have profited from inviting more nuanced opinions.
 More so we tried to prototype a non-time based exchange of the ideas but also the answered questions.
 For this we had a board, where one posts his answers or ideas.
 The people who will then later add a card could either react with a glue dot to either like or dislike the idea or with a short answer dot that was limited in space.
 We mainly tested this out, because we wanted to find out how exchange can also happen on a digital platform.
 The learnings we had, was that the collection sparked curiosity and the ideas were looked through quite joyfully.
 The reaction and especially the answers were quite hard to provoke and did only work if we told them to do so.
 The difference there was, that the glue dots were distributed quite easily but the reactions with also writing something was something that, even if only little, had too much effort involved.
 We can incorporate these findings in a digital platform but we aren’t quite sure yet how to deal with the visibility of the upvotes because it may also create a certain bias of the best ideas and does not treat them objectively.